accsyn/accsyn-python-api/doc/users.rst

-Archive
+Offline
 =======

-An user can be archived, which means it will be removed from accsyn but still eglible for restore if you again create a user with the same identification (code)::
+An user can be put offline, which means it will be removed from accsyn but still eglible for restore if you again create a user with the same identification (code)::

-    session.archive_one('User', '61bf395c46ed6081a2b2afc0')
+    session.offline_one('User', '61bf395c46ed6081a2b2afc0')

 .. note::

-    * Archiving a user also causes user home share to be archived.
+    * Offlining a user also causes user home share to be put offline together with ACLs.
     * No jobs that involves the user can be active.
-    * ACLs are archived with user.

 Delete